11 Highest-Quality Tennis Strings

 Without question, Luxilon ALU Power exemplifies what modern players expect from poly in terms of control, spin, and durability.

-An exciting development for this time-tested polyester is a slew of new colors available for purchase, including blue, green, red, and lime.
+An exciting development for this time-tested polyester is the availability of several new colors, including blue, green, red, and lime.
+Plus, Luxilon introduced a “soft” version to enhance the string’s comfort.

-Let’s look at some features that make Luxilon ALU Power popular, especially among intermediate to advanced tennis players.
+Let’s examine the key features that make Luxilon ALU Power popular, especially among intermediate to advanced tennis players.

 Why I Love It